The application-development process may start with your company looking to

 that some might significantly outperform others.

-The Getting Started with D-Wave Solvers guide walks you through some basic examples
+The Getting Started with D-Wave Solvers guide walks you through some basic examples of

-of mathematical formulation, using very simple objectives and constraints,
+mathematical formulation, using very simple objectives and constraints,

 which can be a gentle introduction to the concepts.
 Likewise, the

-Ocean software documentation documentation
+Ocean software documentation

-include such formulations.
+experience, which include such formulations.

 The Stating the Problem chapter of this guide provides references to examples